Wattle Camp: Geography

 The Wondai State Forest is in the west of the locality.

 There is a rural residential area in the north and east of the locality.
 Apart from these, the predominant land use is grazing on native vegetation.

 History

+Holbrook State School operated in the Wattle Camp area briefly between 1895 and 1897.
+It was at one point a half-time school shared with Booie State School, under teacher Miss Mary Jane McNicol (who later became Mrs. Perret of Booie - a resident there for many years).